-These functions generate the SQL used in rows_*(in_place = TRUE)
+These functions generate the SQL used in rows_*(in_place = TRUE).

 Usage